ylu999/quantum_class/Quantum Information Science I, Part 1/1. History and development of quantum computation/b. History of quantum mechanics and quantum computation/README.md

 In 19**, Aspect showed Bell's prediction is correct

-In 1982, Herbert paper "FLASH First" faster than light communication using wired properties of Quantum Mechanics and EPR pairs
+In 1982, Herbert paper "FLASH First"(First Laser-Amplified Superluminal Hookup) faster than light communication using wired properties of Quantum Mechanics and EPR pairs.
+Unknown quantum states cannot be copied.

 In 1982, "No-cloning theorem": A single unknown quantum state cannot be duplicated